flohil/wdio-workflo/docs/map.md

 functions and state check functions.
 It does not trigger an implicit wait on the managed `PageElement` instances of the `PageElementMap`.

-The state retrieval functions of a map's `currently` API return an object whose keys are taken from the map's `mappingObject` and whose values represent the current values of the retrieved HTML attribute for each page element managed the map.
+The state retrieval functions of a map's `currently` API retrieve the values of a certain HTML attribute for each `PageElement` managed by the map.
+The return an object whose keys are taken from the map's `mappingObject` and whose values represent the current values of the retrieved HTML attribute for the respective page elements.

 The state check functions of the `currently` API check wether the page elements managed by the `PageElementMap` currently have an expected state for a certain HTML attribute.